Minimal Actuator Selection for Linear Time Invariant Systems: Introduction

-Alongside standard selection problems, research efforts have addressed robust formulations to accommodate malfunctioning and faults, with early studies dating back to aerospace missions in the 1980s~\cite{VanderVelde84jgcd-placementControlComponentsFailures}.
-Pequito~\emph{et al.}~\cite{Pequito17automatica-robustMinimalControllability} extend the setup of Olshevski~\cite{Olshevsky14tcns-minimalControllability} and include a fixed number of possible faults that disable actuators, establishing an equivalence with the set multicover problem and adapting a greedy selection algorithm.
-This formulation is extended to codesign of sensors and actuators in~\cite{Ramos21ijrnc-robustMinimalControllabilityObservability}.
-However, all elements of the input matrix are freely assigned, and its size is conservatively chosen to guarantee controllability under faults, which limits the applicability of this framework.
-Zhang~\emph{et al.}~\cite{Zhang23tac-observabilityRobustnessSensorFailures} consider the opposite problems of ensuring observability when either sensors are removed, or state variables are masked out from outputs.
-They prove that the former problem can be solved in polynomial time if the eigenspaces of the state matrix have bounded dimension, in striking contrast with the MCP.
-Several studies investigate the robustness of (structural) controllability in graphs under deletion of edges or nodes, modeling failure of links or actuators~\cite{Abbas25tcns-resilientControllabilityNetworks,Chen22jai-controllabilityRobustnessNetworks,Moothedath20tcns-optimalNetworkTopologyDesign,Mousavi17acc-robustStrongStructuralControllability,Pirani23automatica-GraphTheoreticApproachesResilience,Zhang19ijrnc-MinimalPerturbationsControllability}.
+A complementary line of research regards controllability as a design objective.
+Most relevant to the current study is the seminal paper~\cite{Olshevsky14tcns-minimalControllability}, which formulates the minimal controllability problem (MCP).
+Here, the input matrix can be freely designed, and the objective is to minimize its nonzero (diagonal) elements, each representing a directly controlled state.
+Pequito~\emph{et al.}~\cite{Pequito17automatica-robustMinimalControllability,Ramos21ijrnc-robustMinimalControllabilityObservability} extended the setup of~\cite{Olshevsky14tcns-minimalControllability} to robust selection, where a fixed number of faults can disable actuators, establishing an equivalence with the set multicover problem and adapting a greedy selection algorithm.
+However, all elements of the input matrix are freely assigned, and its size is conservatively chosen to guarantee controllability under faults.
+Zhang~\emph{et al.}~\cite{Zhang23tac-observabilityRobustnessSensorFailures} consider the dual problems of ensuring observability when sensors are removed and prove that it can be solved in polynomial time if the eigenspaces of the state matrix are bounded, in striking contrast with the MCP.